rjl6789/dotfiles/README.md

 # Rob's Dots

 The intention is to have a system whereby the tiling wm doesn't have it's config / setup get clobbered if a desktop environment gets installed.

-This achieved by having a wrapper around the main executable which can source a specific setup file which  auto starts apps and sets a friendly environment.
+This achieved by having a wrapper around the main executable which can source a specific setup file, which auto starts apps and sets a friendly environment.

 ## Min Dependancies

 - i3lock-fancy-rapid	- AUR (screen locking - replace with any locker, adjust the call in `.xsession-spectrwm`
 - xss-lock    - Arch (screen locking)
 - dswitcher   - https://github.com/rjl6789/dswitcher (spectrwm switch / grab any window)
 - dmenu       - Arch (for lots - note arch version seems to support xft fonts)
 - alacritty   - Arch (a terminal - alter spectrwm.conf if want to use another)
 - dex         - Arch (for autostarting)
 - stalonetray - Arch - so I can see bluetooth and network - although nmtui and bluetoothctl are good cli apps
 - light       - Arch - controls screen brightness (also includes udev rules so permissions aren't an issue)
-- fzf 			- Arch - for fuzzy finding files and greping in vim
+- fzf         - Arch - for fuzzy finding files and grep'ing in vim
 - various scripts in `.scripts` folder

 ## starting